Rio Grande Rivalry: Traditions

 The Thursday evening before that year's rivalry football game, University of New Mexico students and student government annually host a celebration, the Red Rally, in which an effigy of an Aggie is set on fire.
 The Red Rally was rated on Sports Illustrated, "102 Things You Have to Do Before You Graduate."

-Conversely, New Mexico State students set an effigy of a Lobo on fire the week of the game at the parking lot near Memorial Stadium.
+Conversely, New Mexico State students set an effigy of a Lobo on fire the week of the game at the parking lot near Aggie Memorial Stadium.

 Sports

-Men's Basketball
+Men's basketball

 The men's basketball series between the schools has been more competitive than football, although UNM holds the all-time advantage in that series as well.
 Currently the Lobos hold a 125–105 advantage all-time over the Aggies.
 The December 19, 2007 contest was the 200th all-time meeting between the schools.

 The UNM–NMSU series is somewhat unusual among non-conference rivalries in that the schools traditionally play a two-game home-and-home series each season (another example of such a rivalry is the Nashville mid-major matchup between Belmont and Lipscomb).
 Most other rivalries in which the schools are not members of the same conference usually only meet once per season.
 Although a few individuals have proposed cutting the series back to a more conventional single annual meeting, fan sentiment at both schools remains strong for preserving the traditional two meetings per season format.
 The meeting between both teams is generally the most anticipated sports game in New Mexico every year, while both teams are able to play at each other's schools.

 Since 1949–1950, when both schools were classified as major schools, New Mexico holds a 77–65 advantage over New Mexico State.
 Recently, both teams have been competitive with each other - in the past ten years (2012-2022), the advantage is 10-8 New Mexico, while both teams went through a total of 7 head coaching changes (New Mexico 4, New Mexico State 3).